Don't give up quite just yet

 - Router settings vary by brand.
 But you should find an option to change both frequency (unless 5 GHz isn’t supported) and channel.

-Some premium routers will have apps you can download to remotely access its settings.
+Some premium routers will have apps you can download to remotely access these settings.

 Choosing a Channel